20tab/UnrealEnginePython/docs/MemoryManagement.md

   File "<string>", line XX, in <module>
 Exception: PyUObject is in invalid state
 ```

+Here we are seeing two different behaviours between factory and texture.
+The first one survived the GC run, the second has been destroyed.

+This is because only UObject's created explicitely by Python with a classic constructor (like BlueprintFactory()) are bound to the related ue_PyUObject.
+All of the others obey the Unreal GC rules.
+This is a pretty complex choice aimed at improving performance and avoiding too much competition between the two GCs.

 Very long scripts, that do lot of stuff, often triggering UE4 GC, could be blocked in the middle of their execution by this kind of errors.
 In such a case (like you would do in C++) you need to inform the UE GC on how to deal with them (for avoiding their destruction).